naeemmohd/python/Python 401/001-CreateStartStopEC2Instances/README.md

   ![The Stopping Lambda function in action using CRON Job](../images/004-01-thelambdafunctioncreateinactionusingcronjob.png)

-### A lambda function which Start stopped EC2 instances:
+### A lambda function which Starts  stopped EC2 instances:

   * Step 1 : Create a ***Lambda Function*** to start stopped EC2 instances
       * From ***Services*** tab , select ***Lambda***: